apache/metamodel/CONTRIBUTE.md

  * Fork our [GitHub mirror](https://github.com/apache/incubator-metamodel) and post a [Pull Request](https://github.com/apache/incubator-metamodel/pulls).

 ### About tests

+Your patches receive extra points if there's a good set of unittests with it.
+It's important to ensure that any non-trivial part of our project is well covered with tests.

 By default the build will include all self-contained tests, including some quick integration tests to embedded databases like H2, Derby, HSQLDB etc.